euler-xyz/ethereum-vault-connector/docs/specs.md

 NOTE: Accounts are fully isolated and can be treated as independent positions.
 Failing Account Status Check (ruled by enabled Controller Vault) may affect the ability to interact with the Account, including operations on the Vaults that are not enabled as Collaterals.
 In order to make the Account fully functional again, one MUST satisfy the Controller Vault conditions.

-NOTE: Because the EVC contract can be made to invoke any arbitrary target contract with any arbitrary calldata, it SHOULD never be given any privileges, or hold any ETH or tokens.
+NOTE: Because the EVC contract can be made to invoke any arbitrary target contract with any arbitrary calldata, it SHOULD never be given any privileges, or hold any value or tokens.

 ## Vault Specification